 A website that sells wine might give advice on how to design the best cheese platter.

-A tree-lopping website might provide a useful blog on ‘How to Sharpen Your Chainsaw’.
+Or a tree-lopping website might provide a useful blog on ‘How to Sharpen Your Chainsaw’.

 The entire point of blogging is to drive traffic BUT you need to be useful, informative, and entertaining.
 It’s a fine blend…much like a cheese platter on a wine website.